Understanding VAT Registration in South Africa: Top 10 Misconceptions

 Companies whose expenses are subject VAT may find that registering for VAT voluntarily allows them to claim back the VAT, particularly in the agricultural, welfare, and mining sectors.

-For industries where VAT registration is expected, opting in for voluntarily VAT Registration can enahance credibility with larger clients and provide a competitive edge.
+For industries where VAT registration is expected, opting in for voluntarily VAT Registration can enhance credibility with larger clients and provide a competitive edge.

 There is a common misconception among business owners that they can claim back VAT on expenses where VAT was paid before they are registered.

-The idea that companies can caim all of their VAT costs after registration is another common fallacy.
+The idea that companies can claim all of their VAT costs after registration is another common fallacy.

 The fact is that you may only claim VAT on some expenditures.

 Not all expenses can be claimed as VAT.
-You can’t claim VAT for things like entertainment costs or some kinds of business vehicles.
+You cannot claim VAT on certain expenses such as entertainment, passenger vehicles (unless used 100% for business), or non-taxable supplies.
 To ensure that businesses do not overclaim or fail to recognise valid deductions, it’s better to get a professional company that offers VAT Returns solutions and can assist in the recovery of legitimate VAT claimable expenditures.

 A lot of companies think that getting their VAT number is the last hurdle to overcome when it comes to VAT compliance.